jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 I think research logs tend to generally focus too much on what one did rather than what one felt.
 This log aspired to have a healthy mix of both.

 ## July
+### July 15th
+- Part of the nail of my left pinkie ripped off today argH it is now painful to type :((
+- Realized that when doing site redesign, I lost a commit's worth of notes (sad) but also Obsidian Sync which I normally use for backup *also* expired today (double sad).
+Not as bad as it could have been though!
+Thankfully I commit often :)
+- Spent a lot of time just reading today, a lot of different scattered blogs that I've been meaning to get to.
+[One link that was sent](https://generative-identity.org/human-identity-the-number-one-challenge-in-computer-science/?curius=1294) in the Metagov Slack particularly stood out to me though.
+It was on human identity and, more specifically, a critique of specifically [[thoughts/Self-sovereign Identity (SSI)|SSI]]
+	- Long read but I think it captures a lot of my thinking around why I think [[thoughts/digital permanence|digital permanence]] is scary (and why I've been thinking about relational notions of identity!)
+TLDR;
+		- The concept of identity is very noun-like (i.e. tied to physical traits and current state) in Computer Science + software systems
+		- Contrasts with identity as verb-like (i.e. incredibly contextual, based on who you are with, how you are feeling, what experiences you have)

 ### July 14th
 - Reboot published my research proposal / manifesto / essay on Rhizome and data-neutrality today!
 	- [Check it out on Substack](https://reboothq.substack.com/p/rhizome)